joelkoz/NodeUML/README.md

 Why did I write this extension?
 I am a big believer in Open Source Software.
 After a long career in software development where I benefited greatly from OSS, I felt a need to give back.
 Having developed a large, commercially successful SaaS application in Java using the MDA methodology, I wrote NodeMDA in 2016 as a way to learn Node.js.

-This year, I wanted to practice coding using ChatGPT.
+In 2024, I wanted to practice coding using ChatGPT.
 As I continued to push the envelope of what ChatGPT could do, I tried to think of the most ambitious project I could give it (within reason).
-I had switched to VSCode as my preferred IDE about six years ago.
+I had switched to VSCode as my preferred IDE about eight years ago.
 I had just finished a new plugin for NodeMDA to create apps using Koa, React, and MongoDB (I wrote that to learn that platform).
 I had long envisioned a free, open-source UML tool designed to integrate seamlessly with NodeMDA.
 I had no idea how to write an extension, so those two converged, and I decided to get ChatGPT to write the extension for me.
 A large percentage of the code that makes up NodeUML was written by ChatGPT—I’d guess about 80%.
 However, that 80% did not come out on its own.
 It took a lot of work on my part to get that code to work, checking it, and having ChatGPT write and rewrite the code until it worked like I wanted.
 The experience was much closer to a “pair programming” project where two developers worked side by side.
 I would say the final result is a 50/50 effort, where my design specs, oversight, and testing were required to finish the job.
 As a matter of fact, the instructions in this README were written by ChatGPT, with the exception of this paragraph.
-Next, I plan to create a NodeMDA plugin that generates specifications to prompt an LLM to write specs for the designed UML model.
+Next, I plan to create a NodeMDA plugin that generates a prompt to an LLM to write code from specifications generated from the designed UML model

 ---